DaniZGit/PoliticsForum/README.md

 This is a forum based on politics

-It's being developed using Laravel and Vue.js
+It's being developed using Laravel and Vue.js Authorization is being done using Sanctum and Vuex(for storing tokens)

 Currently i only implemented 3 pages: